conan-io/conan-mcp/README.md

 - *"Install dependencies from ~/project for architecture armv8, and shared=False build the missing binaries"*
 - *"Install dependencies in this project use windows profile for host and linux profile for build"*

+**`scan_conan_dependencies`**

+Scan Conan packages and dependencies for security vulnerabilities

+Parameters:
+- `work_dir` (**required**): Working directory where the command should be executed.
+This is the base directory from which all paths are resolved.
+- `path` (optional): Path to the folder containing the recipe or to a `conanfile.txt`/`conanfile.py`.
+This path is ALWAYS relative to `work_dir`.
+- `reference` (optional): Conan reference of a specific package to audit, e.g. `"fmt/12.0.0"`.
+Use this instead of `path` to audit only a specific package and not its dependencies.

+> **Note:** `path` and `reference` are mutually exclusive.
+Only one of them should be provided at a time.

+Usage examples:
+- *"Scan dependencies in this project for known vulnerabilities"*
+- *"Scan the latest version of zlib for vulnerabilities"*

 ## Local Development